jwhy89/sql-to-do-list/README.md

 Steps to get the development environment running.

 1. Download this project.
+2. Start postgres if not running already by using `brew services start postgresql`
-2. `npm install`
+3. `npm install`
-3. `npm start`
+4. `npm start`

-And so on...

-## Screen Shot

-Include one or two screen shots of your project here (optional).
-Remove if unused.

-## Documentation

-Link to a read-only version of your scope document or other relevant documentation here (optional).
-Remove if unused.
+6. Navigate to `localhost:5000` on your preferred web browser.

 ### Completed Features

-High level list of items completed.
+- [x] Add a task to the database.

-- [x] Feature a
+- [x] Delete a task.
-- [x] Feature b
+- [x] Mark a task as complete.
+- [x] Set up app to scale with different screen sizes.

 ### Next Steps

-Features that you would like to add at some point in the future.

-- [ ] Set up app to scale with different screen sizes.
+- [ ] Convert to a React application.

 ## Deployment